neelabh1986/testingProject/README.md

 npm run cy:run

-After running the above command, the report will generate in the cypress/reports folder and recording will generate in the cypress/videos folder
+After running the above command, the report will generate in the cypress/reports folder and recording will generate in the cypress/videos folder.

 # test cases